 A Product Requirement Document typically includes the following features-

 Why are you building that product?
-When the needs and context of the product are explained beforehand, it becomes easy for the developers to plan mitigation of contingent dilemmas whenever they arise.
-The purpose of the product is very much determined by the examination of user roles, which is elaborated as the next point.
+The mitigation of contingent dilemmas becomes easy if the developers are aware of the needs and context of the product.
+The next point elaborates on the purpose of the product by the examination of user roles.
 However, determining the purpose of product development & its need in the outside world separately is significant in gaining clarity of thought while developing the product.

 One of the foremost things that you need to examine before developing a PRD document is accessing the User Roles.
 Who is going to use the product? – This is the founding question of all the ideas that flow into the development.
 The product interface & experience needs to be customized for different user roles and thus mentioning the requirements of so are significant for a PRD document.
-Different user roles can be – General users, subscribers, partners, admins, enterprisers, etc. Different cases in which certain hidden or small features might be used in the product should be elaborated in advance to receive a detailed product.
-List out what is expected by users, any limits to be aware of, and any additional elements required for smooth functionality in advance.
-A thorough analysis of user roles is thus crucial vital in the creation of a Product Requirement Document.
+Different user roles can be – General users, subscribers, partners, admins, enterprisers, etc. To receive a detailed product, you should elaborate on certain hidden or small features that might be used.
+You should list out the expectations of the users and their limitations.
+Along with any additional elements required for smooth functionality.
+A thorough analysis of user roles is thus crucial and vital in the creation of a Product Requirement Document.

 Infrastructure & Technology

 All the hardware & software requirements including supported platforms & browsers, hosting, domain, & other technologies that are prerequisites for the development of the product are to be incorporated within the PRD statement right from the start.
-Any specific preference of the product manager when it comes to technologies involving devices, ideas related to backend and front end dashboards, admin panel, login and password, payment system, etc should also be present in the PRD.
+Any specific preference of technologies of the product manager should be present, involving devices, backend and front end dashboards.
+In addition to this, the admin panel, login password, payment system, and so on should be mentioned.

 What are you going to build?
-Every feature needed to be incorporated in the software should be explained in the PRD clearly with minute details.
+You should firstly explain every feature that is incorporated in the PRD with minute details.
 Accuracy & details of the requirements are the keys to successful software development and user satisfaction.
 This point is most significant in the whole product statement.

 UX Flow and Design Notes

-UX flow should be presented in the PRD rather than after the product is designed.
+The developer should present the UX flow in the PRD prior to the product design.
 This helps tremendously in achieving the objective the product manager is looking for.

-Project division as per timeline, if required, should be stated in the PRD as weekly/monthly/bi-annually/annually or as per the preference of the product manager.
+You should state the project division as weekly/monthly/bi-annually /annually or as per the preference of the product manager.
 This helps the developers in delivering updates as per expectations.

-There are several miscellaneous questions that might not look crucial at face value but can be game-changing for the product.
+There are several miscellaneous questions that are not only crucial at face value but also be game-changing for the product.
 The product manager or business analyst needs to brainstorm such questions to eliminate the chances of missing out on details.
 A few examples of Misc.
 Questions in relation to app development can be: